The demise of Children’s Food Trust and why children need to learn how to cook

 Cooking isn’t just learning about how to cook it teaches so many things: Nutrition, geography, cultural awareness, motor skills, literacy, maths, science, creativity, cause & effect… the list goes on.
 What a child eats in the early years sets a huge president to future health.
 Think of it as investing in the future.

 In all the years of teaching my best pupils were often boys, branded trouble makers with poor academic levels and often from disadvantaged backgrounds.
-Some had been on the cusp of being excluded yet put them in front of a bowl of raw ingredients and their destructive energy is now transformed into make the perfect bread dough or expertly sliced tomatoes.
+Some had been on the cusp of being excluded yet put them in front of a bowl of raw ingredients and their destructive energy is now transformed into making the perfect bread dough or expertly sliced tomatoes.

-Good food can be cheap, but when you’re time pressed and don’t have the skills or inclination to cook not-so-good food is even cheaper.
+Good food can be cheap, but when you’re time-pressed and don’t have the skills or inclination to cook not-so-good food is even cheaper.
 This is why I strongly believe that if children are introduced to different foods and cookery from an early age it can have a profound impact later on.

 Kids in the kitchen